 The Kauri is the largest and most majestic of New Zealand’s native trees.
 The best-known stands of old-growth kauri are in the Waitakere Ranges.
-Carving Kauri Wood is an ancient woodworking skill.
-It works well on large trees, but you can use it on smaller trees as well.
-Start by chiseling out the shape of your stock, then carve it with hand tools.
-When you are ready to carve, take an adze and then use it to shape the metal.
-When the wood is all shaped, you need to do brad, chisel and rasp your stock.
-Then you need to do the final carving of the stock.
+Carving Kauri Wood is an ancient art of woodworking.
+It works well on large trees, but you can also use it on smaller trees.
+Start by chiseling the shape of your log and then carve it with hand tools.
+When carving, take an ax and use it to shape the metal.
+Once you are done shaping the wood, you’ll need to finish the log with the chisel and rasp.
+Then it would help if you carved the shaft finally.

 What is kauri wood

 Kauri Wood is a product of the Kauri tree, a native of the northern regions of New Zealand’s North Island.
-It is the largest species by volume but not the tallest species of tree in New Zealand, and it stands up to 50 m tall.
+It is the largest species by volume but not the tallest species of tree in New Zealand and stands up to 50 m tall.

 The tree comes with smooth bark and small narrow leaves.
-Kauri forests are among the oldest in New Zealand, and Kauri trees trace back to the Jurassic period, and that is between 190 and 135 million years ago.
+Kauri forests are among the oldest in New Zealand, and Kauri trees trace back to the Jurassic period, which is between 190 and 135 million years ago.

 Lately, it has developed a unique niche in the forest.
 It comes with a regeneration pattern that evolves and grows faster.
 It is not the most available species, although there are higher species in the South.

-It has pale, yellowish-white to golden-brown heartwood, and the sapwood has the same color as heartwood.
 The tree has a large size that stays clear and knot-less, with minimal wastage.
-Some parts of the kauri wood show a shimmering grain figure known as whitebait.
+It has pale, yellowish-white to golden-brown heartwood, and the sapwood has the same color as the heartwood.
+Some parts of the kauri wood show a shimmering grain figure known as white bait.
 The name comes after the appearance of schools of whitebait fish seen in the waters of New Zealand.

+Kauri wood has a moderate density and straight and consistent grain, giving it good workability.
 It comes with a straight grain and a fine, even texture.
-What makes it more durable is the decay resistance feature that is not susceptible to powder post beetle attack.
-Kauri wood has a moderate density, straight and consistent grain that gives it good workability.
-Machining and shaping operations come with a minimum of trouble, and it also glues and finishes well.
+What makes it more durable is the decay resistance feature that is not susceptible to powder post-beetle attack.
+And Machining and shaping operations come with a minimum of trouble and glues and finish well.

+Regarding availability, the harvesting of standing kauri trees in New Zealand is controlled.
 It is comfortable to work with since it does not produce any order.
 No health reactions are associated with kauri wood.
-When it comes to availability, the harvesting of standing kauri trees in New Zealand is controlled.

 The carving chisel is, specifically, a flat-bladed carving tool.
 Carving chisels differ from ordinary woodworking chisels in that they are beveled on both sides of the blade instead of having a bevel and a flat back.

-The standard chisels have a cutting edge that is square to the sides, but chisels are also available with a skewed edge, which is particularly useful when cleaning out tight corners with little clearance.
+The standard chisels have a square cutting edge to the sides.
+Still, chisels are also available with a skewed edge, which is particularly useful when cleaning out tight corners with little clearance.

 Long Bent Gouges